torvalds/linux/Documentation/admin-guide/devices.rst

 Serial ports are RS-232 serial ports and any device which simulates one, either in hardware (such as internal modems) or in software (such as the ISDN driver.)
-Under Linux, each serial ports has two device names, the primary or callin device and the alternate or callout one.
+Under GNU/Linux, each serial ports has two device names, the primary or callin device and the alternate or callout one.
 Each kind of device is indicated by a different letter.
 For any letter X, the names of the devices are ``/dev/ttyX#`` and ``/dev/cux#``,